 Seeing a counsellor helps people resolve crises, reduce distress, develop goals for change and improve their wellbeing.
 Problems brought to sessions are discussed in the present-tense, with not too much attention being placed on past experiences.
 The Counsellor guides the client to discover their own answers and support them through the actions that they choose to take.
 Counselling also assists with problem solving and developing inner resources to move on with life in meaningful ways.

-The most important factor when choosing is not whether you need counselling or psychotherapy, but about finding the right qualified and endorsed therapist with whom you have a connection with.
+The most important factor when choosing is not whether you need to see a psychologist, psychotherapist, or counsellor, but about finding the right qualified and endorsed therapist with whom you have a connection with.
 Research shows that this is the most important factor in successful outcomes.
 At Soothing Minds all our therapists have studied a minimum of eight years, undertaken supervision, and are fully registered with the appropriate registration bodies.
 More information available at https://soothingminds.com.au/about/

 If you have any questions or would like to make an appointment, please contact us on 8448 1106.